Framing

 Framing Resources

 Dick Blick- This online art store is basically a maker's dream.
 It's actually where I buy most of my carving blocks and other printmaking supplies, and I buy art supplies for my kids there as well.
-They have lots of options for frames, but I like their Blick Wood Gallery Frames, and also their Nielsen Bainbridge EcoCare Frames.
+They have lots of options for frames, but I like their Blick Wood Gallery Frames.

 Frame Destination- This company is where I go when I want to upgrade my glazing.
 If you hang your prints in direct sunlight, they could fade over time.
 You can avoid this by buying UV resistant glazing.
 These upgraded glazings are very expensive, but worth it in the long run if you are looking to protect your prints from the sun.
 I like this product, which protects prints from both UV damage and has a "no glare" feature.
 I hope this information is helpful to you as you choose frames, I hope it helps you protect your prints for years to come!